pieroxy/conkw/doc/GRABBER_YF.md

-# conkw documentation - OpenWeatherMapGrabber
+# conkw documentation - YahooFinanceGrabber

 This is the finance grabber.
 It relies on the [rapid api](https://rapidapi.com/apidojo/api/yahoo-finance1) call.